 The Company also provides payment processing/collection services and receives a revenue share from a third-party payment facilitator on transactions between Weave customers that utilize the Weave payments platform and their end consumers.
-These payment transactions are generally for services rendered at customers’ business location via credit card terminals, mobile devices using 'tap-to-pay", or through several card-not-present modalities, including “text-to-pay” functionality.
+These payment transactions are generally for services rendered at customers’ business location via credit card terminals or through “text-to-pay” functionality.
 As the Company acts as an agent in these arrangements, revenue from payments services is recorded net of transaction processing fees and revenue is recognized as the performance obligation is performed each time transactions are processed.

-The Company offers remote installation services as part of the onboarding process, wherein the Company can install pre-configured applications on customer hardware, which allow remote access to Weave’s cloud solution.
-Customers may also choose to engage directly with one of several preferred third-party providers to perform on-site installation services.
-The Company considers onboarding/installation a separate performance obligation, and recognizes revenue at the time the installation services are complete.
+Previously, as part of the onboarding process, the customer could request the Company install pre-configured applications on hardware which allow remote access to Weave's cloud solution.
+In addition, the customer could request the Company install phone hardware at the customer’s location.
+Whereas the Company continues to provide remote installation services, the in-office installation program was phased out during the second half of 2021.
+Whether performed remotely or in office, the Company considers onboarding/installation a separate performance obligation, and recognizes revenue at the time the installation services are complete.

-In addition to providing software and VoIP phone services, the Company provides phone hardware to its customers as part of the subscription.
+In addition to providing VoIP phone and software services, the Company provides phone hardware to its customers as part of the subscription.
 The Company allows customers to include up to 5 phones without adjustment to the subscription base price.
 In such arrangements, the Company is deemed the lessor and the arrangement is an operating lease per guidance provided in ASC 842.
 Title of the phones does not transfer to the customer at any point.
 If a customer were to cancel at any time, the phones are returned to the Company.
 For customers subscribed prior to August 2021, the Company allowed customers to include up to 10 phones without adjustment to the subscription base price and title of the phones transfers to the customer after 36 months of subscription have occurred.
-If a customer were to cancel at any time prior to completion of the 36-month period, the phones are returned to the Company.
-For the three months ended September 30, 2023 and 2022 the Company recorded $1.2 million and $1.0 million, respectively, in lease revenues associated with phone hardware.
-For the nine months ended September 30, 2023 and 2022 the Company recorded $3.4 million and $3.1 million, respectively, in lease revenues associated with the phone hardware.
+If a customer were to cancel at any time prior to completion of the 36 months period, the phones are returned to the Company.

 Deferred Contract Costs